pgniewko/rndmesh/README.md

 DESCRIPTION
 ==================================================
-The ```rndmesh``` library, using Simulated Annealing Monte Carlo, generates points on a sphere and triangulates the surface with the vertices defined by those points.
+The ```rndmesh``` library, using Simulated Annealing Monte Carlo, generates points on a sphere and triangulates the surface with the vertices defined by these points.

 GETTING THE CODE